 - Kinesthetic Learning (K): Learning by doing, they need to experience and practice to remember.

-Developed by Daniel Kolb in 1984, the experimental learning theory states that learning is the acquisition of abstract concepts through different situations.
+Developed by Daniel Kolb in 1984, the experiential learning theory states that learning is the acquisition of abstract concepts through different situations.
 According to Kolb, knowledge can only be gained through new experiences.

-Kolb’s experimental learning theory is based on a four-stage learning cycle:
+Kolb’s experiential learning theory is based on a four-stage learning cycle:

 - Concrete Experience: Going through an experience.